artificial-scientist-lab/esQuerantoWeb/README.md

 ## Multiphoton state-space growth

 Evaluation time is not the only computational limitation.
-As the number of photons increases, GPU memory can become the dominant constraint.
+As the number of photons and optical modes increases, GPU memory can become the dominant constraint.

 For exactly `N` indistinguishable photons distributed among `M` optical modes, the possible kets are occupation-number states of the form: